External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

 \subsection{Properties of the external constraint handling strategy}

-Proof of feasibility and optimality invariance for the removal of inactive constraints and redundant constraint sets on a given discretization mesh can be made straight-forwardly.
+It is possible to derive proofs of feasibility and optimality invariance for the removal of constraints on a given discretization mesh.
 However, with the size of the mesh changing throughout the refinement process, the analysis of errors, and identification of constraint activation status (Section \ref{subsec:identifyActiveNumerialOCP}) are all subject to considerable uncertainties.
-If a constraint or constraint set has been erroneously identified as inactive or redundant in earlier iterations, it must be included again in the subsequent OCP formulation (in a way similar to \cite{chung2009external}) to ensure the solution of the modified OCP is equivalent to the unmodified problem.
-The challenge is to ensure that the subsequent OCP solve can be supplied with a feasible initial guess close to the potential solution, to assist the IPM-based NLP solvers.

-The introduction of the AFP is the answer to this challenge, with its solution guaranteed to be a feasible point for the corresponding original OCP, thus suitable to be used as a initial point.
+When a constraint or constraint set must be included again in the problem, it will be challenging to ensure that the subsequent OCP solve can be supplied with a feasible initial guess.
+The introduction of the AFP is the answer to this challenge, with its solution guaranteed to be a feasible point for the corresponding original OCP.

 \begin{proposition} If the original OCP \eqref{eqn:LGRStateApproximationCost} has feasible points, then a solution to the auxiliary feasibility problem~\eqref{eqn:ECHFeasibilityProblem} will be a feasible point of \eqref{eqn:LGRStateApproximationCost} on the same discretization mesh, and~\eqref{eqn:ECHFeasibilityProblem} will have corresponding objective value $J^{\ast}=0$. \end{proposition} \begin{proof} If $Z \coloneqq (X,U,\tau,t_0,t_f,p)$ is a feasible point of \eqref{eqn:LGRStateApproximationCost}, then \eqref{eqn:LGRStateApproximationPathConstraint} must hold.
-With $s \ge 0$, the solution for the AFP~\eqref{eqn:ECHFeasibilityProblem} will be the situation where $\sum s = 0$, and \eqref{eqn:LGRStateApproximationPathConstraint} guarantees the existence of such a solution. \end{proof}
+With $s \ge 0$, the solution for the AFP~\eqref{eqn:ECHFeasibilityProblem} will be the situation where $\sum s_l = 0$, and \eqref{eqn:LGRStateApproximationPathConstraint} guarantees the existence of such a solution. \end{proof}

 Now, for the very same reason, we need to obtain a suitable initial guess for the slack variables $s$ in the AFP.
 One possible way is by calculating the constraint violation errors of the interpolated solutions on the refined mesh.